juanpc2018/-SOLVED-PulseAudio-audio-problem/README.md

 # -SOLVED-PulseAudio-problem

 There are several problems in Linux with USB sound interfaces like Focusrite 18i20 mk2, those </br>
-require a propietary control software for Windows or OSX to change DSP HW configuration. </br>
+require a propietary control software for Windows or OSX to change HW configuration. </br>

 The software works in Wine, but the USB interface is Not detected. </br>
 probably because Wine does Not have proper USB Passthrough like VirtualMachine Softwares, VMware, Parallels, VirtualBox, Qemu, Kvm, etc...  </br>